gradikay/Create-apps-in-2-days/README.md

 ## How to set up your project

-what you will need to do is set up your :
+All you need is a :

-* Backend project
+* Backend folder

-* Frontend project
+* Frontend folder

-## Setting up your Backend project
+## Setting up your Backend project folder

 To set up your backend follow the steps listed below to the "T." Do not skip steps!!!